stefanpgd/TinyPBR/README.md

 - **Model | Select Texture(s)**: the user can select a model and then select textures per (PBR) texture type.
 Use this when you've textures that could be used on any sort of model (e.g. ground or rock textures ).

 ### Why did I make this?
 I made this project since I was learning about Physically Based Rendering for the first time.
 So I wanted a fresh environment with just a straightforward way of using it so I could test my PBR implementation and see if it worked.
 Afterwards once it was working I added some extra UI so I could play around with it more, basically making it a toy renderer.
 The project overall took around 10-20 hours of work.
-Mind that the code quality is quite low, this project wasn't made to be a robust or performant but to test out the things I just learned/researched :).
+Mind that the code quality is quite low, this project wasn't made to be a robust or performant but to test out the things I learned/researched.

 ____